OpenBioML/chemnlp/CONTRIBUTING.md

 #### PubChem Assay IDs

 For some targets, the activity was measured using assays.
 In this case, please list the assays using with their _numeric_ PubChem assay id in the field `pubchem_aids`.
-Please ensure that the _first_ entry in this list is a primary scan for which corresponds to the target property (and not to its inverse or a control).
+Please ensure that the _first_ entry in this list is a primary scan which corresponds to the target property (and not to its inverse or a control).
 Keep in mind that we plan to look up the name and the description of the assay to build prompt.
 That is, the name of the assay of the _first entry_ in this list should also work in a prompt such as `Is <identifier> active in `<pubchem assay name>?`

 #### Prompt examples